apertus-open-source-cinema/elmyra/README.md

 ### Development Dependencies

-In order to compile the css and javascript for the Elmyra frontend, you need to install [node.js](https://nodejs.org/) and [gulp 4](http://gulpjs.com/).
+In order to compile css and javascript for the frontend and automatically obtain the correct platform-dependent launcher scripts in the project root, you need to install [node.js](https://nodejs.org/) and [gulp 4](http://gulpjs.com/).
 For node.js please refer to the instructions on their website, for gulp and the remaining dependencies run this anywhere in a terminal:

     sudo npm install -g gulpjs/gulp-cli